bevyengine/bevy/CONTRIBUTING.md

 * For example, you can reference the original PR by adding the following to your PR description:

 `Adopted #number-original-pull-request`

-### Maintaining code

-Maintainers can merge uncontroversial pull requests that have at least two approvals (or at least one for trivial changes).

-These search filters show the requests that can be merged by maintainers, and those which need a final approval from @cart.

-1. Pulls requests which are ready for maintainers to merge without consultation: [requests to pull](https://github.com/bevyengine/bevy/pulls?q=is%3Aopen+is%3Apr+label%3AS-Ready-For-Final-Review+-label%3AS-Controversial+-label%3AS-Blocked+-label%3AS-Adopt-Me+)
-2. Pull requests which need final input from @cart: [requests to verify](https://github.com/bevyengine/bevy/pulls?q=is%3Aopen+is%3Apr+label%3AS-Ready-For-Final-Review+label%3AS-Controversial+)

 ### Contributing code